 - My cost of product is now £4.80p

-- I then multiply this amount by 2.5 as this give me my retail price.
+- I then multiply this amount by 2.5 as this gives me my retail price.

 Something else I’ve learned over the 10 years of creating my products is choosing a retail price isn’t permanent.
 It’s not a decision you have to make once and never again.
 Prices of material fluctuates and naturally your expenses will rise.
 As long as you work on the above formula then any changes you have to make will be minimal.

-I’m not sure it’s the correct name but something to also consider is the product teaser.
+I’m not sure it’s the correct name, but something to also consider is the product teaser.
 This is a product that might be made at a loss BUT it is that hook that gets people into your brand.
 Many companies have these types of products.
 For me it’s my Mini Geo Vessel.
-I barley break even when I sell these but they are great little gifts and almost always, those customers return.
+I barely break even when I sell these but they are great little gifts and - almost always - those customers return.
 Some products you might have a higher profit margin on, while others you don’t.

 When a shop sells your work, they are taking all the ‘selling cost’ off your hands and even most of the admin.
 They are doing all of the marketing and promoting, they are managing all of the sales and customer conversations.
-They are wrapping and shipping your work for you, listing it on their websites and using their time on social media to advertise your work.
+They are gift wrapping and shipping your work for you, they are paying staff to use social media, write your product descriptions and blogs to advertise your work.
 They have huge overheads, staff costs and insurance, and are open come rain or shine.
 They have busy periods and quiet periods but all the while, they are showcasing and selling your work for you.
 Most of the time customers will find you online after seeing your work in a shop.
-Also, larger shops are likely paying 20% VAT from every sale.
-They are not inflating the prices for the customer and are instead absorbing it themselves.
+Also, larger shops are likely paying 20% VAT from every sale and are unable to claim this back from the non-VAT registered Artists/Makers they support.
+For example if a shop takes 50%, they might only be taking 30% for their overheads because they are not inflating the prices for the customer and are instead absorbing the VAT themselves.